Keyboard Remapper: 10 Best Tools to Change Keys

 Pros

-- Permits you to make your most used keys more accessible
+- Makes frequently used keys more accessible

 Cons